tbhdbsys/angular-meteor-docs/client/content/tutorials/whatsapp/ionic/tutorials.whatsapp.ionic.step_06.md

 `Meteor` includes this package only for development purposes and it should be removed once our app is ready for production.

-So removing this package by running this command:
+So remote this package by running this command:

     $ meteor remove insecure